 Incoterms are a set of uniform rules which clarify the costs, risks, and obligations of buyers and sellers in international transactions.
 Incoterms have a standard meaning worldwide.
-It is important that the seller and buyer to agree on the Incoterm to be used and understand their responsibilities in order to provide an accurate price quotation and avoid disputes.
-Companies should have an Incoterms reference available, such as the Illustrated Guide to Incoterms 2010 from World Trade Press.
+It is important that the seller and buyer agree on the Incoterm to be used and understand their responsibilities in order to provide an accurate price quotation and avoid disputes.
+Incoterms were updated in 2020; parties to a sales contract should clearly specify the chosen version of Incoterms being used (i.e., Incoterms® 2010, Incoterms® 2020, or any earlier version).
+Companies should have an Incoterms reference available, such as the International Chamber of Commerce's Incoterms® 2020.